 Oban Youth Hostel on the seafront for en-suite dorm and family accommodation

-Perle Oban - luxury hotel with perfect seeting on the harbour near railway station
+Perle Oban boutique hotel on the harbour opposite the bus and railway station

 Wellpark House on the esplanade

 The Wide Mouthed Frog (bar, bistro and beds)

 The Isle of Eriska Hotel: for those looking for luxury